Jean-LouisH/Omnific/README.md

 * Create your empty C++ game project.
 * Add your Lilliputian build as a link library and dependency for your project.
 * Declare the `Lilliputian::Core` object in a function (typically the `main()` entry point) and call the method `addSceneDefiner()` while passing a callback function or method of your choice.
 If you wish to define all scenes in one function, then you can pass just one, but you also have the choice of passing as many as you wish.
 The callback functions should receive a pointer to the core's `Lilliputian::Editor` object, so their signatures should be `void myFunction(Lilliputian::Editor*)`.
 * In those callback functions, use the Editor object to define `Lilliputian::Entity2D` game objects.
-Then add your game script callbacks to `Lilliputian::Script` objects, your script objects to your game objects and your game objects to your `Lilliputian::Scene2D` main scene and all other executable scenes.
+Then add your game script callbacks to `Lilliputian::Script` objects, your script objects to your game objects and your game objects to your `Lilliputian::Scene` entry scene and all other executable scenes.
 * When you add game script callbacks to script objects, they should receive a pointer to the core's `Lilliputian::ScriptingAPI` so the API and engine data can be accessed and editted, respectively.
 * In the main function where you declared the `Lilliputian::Core` object, call the method `run()` and the engine will execute everything and handle the lower level details for you, including terminating safely.